 Note: Appeals granted for “Unreasonable Sanction” will be referred to an Appeals Board.
-Appeals granted for reasons “Procedural Error” or “New Information” will go back to the original Adjudicator(s), unless an error during the hearing influenced the outcome.
+Appeals granted for reasons “Procedural Error” or “New Information” will go back to the original Adjudicator, unless an error during the hearing influenced the outcome.
 The Complainant would have the right to appeal in the case that the Respondent was found “Not Responsible”, if there were a procedural error or if new information has been discovered.
-In all cases that go back to the Adjudicator(s), the Adjudicator(s) decision is then final.
+In all cases that go back to the Adjudicator, the Adjudicator's decision is then final.

 Appeals based on Unreasonable Sanction will be heard by an Appeals Board.
-The panel will consist of one voting faculty member who will serve as chairperson; and two voting administrators who are different from the members of the Hearing Board.
+The panel will consist of one voting faculty member who will serve as chairperson; and two voting administrators.
 Members of the panel will be appointed for one to two year terms and will be trained on issues related to the Sexual Misconduct and Relationship Violence policy and process.

-Students wishing to appeal should submit their written appeal to the Dean of Students within five (5) calendar days of receipt of the decision by the Hearing Board.
-Appeals are due by 5:00pm on the fifth day following the original decision.
-The Dean of Students or their designee shall determine if the grounds for appeal were met.
+Students wishing to appeal should submit their written appeal to the College Life Office within five (5) calendar days of receipt of the decision by the Adjudicator.
+Appeals are due by 5:00 p.m. on the fifth day following the original decision.
+The Student Conduct Administrator or Title IX Deputy shall determine if the grounds for appeal were met.

 If the Respondent or Complainant submits an appeal and the appeal is granted, both parties will be informed by the Student Conduct Administrator that an appeal has been granted.